nick9999/download_subtitle/README.md

 * Create the workflow in mac so that you can use this as service just by right click on the movie file you will be able to download subtitles for the video file.
 * For creating the workflow open Automator in mac by clicking command + space and then add a workflow in the section of files and folder the following picture will help you to do it.
 ![alt tag](https://github.com/nick9999/download_subtitle/blob/master/Screen%20Shot%202017-02-28%20at%2012.32.25%20AM.png)
+* The shell script you can copy from the mac.sh from the file in this repo and change the path for python script as per required.
+* Just right click on movie file and click Service and then sub_download (the workflow name) and enjoy the movie with subtitles.